 Often victims appreciate the confidential nature of settlements as well in order to maintain their privacy.
 In this case, the victim stepped forward voluntarily and identified herself prior to the settlement.
 She did so hoping that other victims of sexual violence might feel empowered to also step forward and take action.
 Only about 23% of victims report what happened to the police.
 That number falls even more when the victim is male.

 Of survivors who do call police, only a small fraction file civil claims.
 We think the number is small because most don't understand their rights.

 The Brennans of Houston story is somewhat unusual in that the victim was a patron assaulted by a restaurant employee (bartender).
 Typically, service industry workers stand a much higher risk of being sexually assaulted or abused by co-workers.
 There an entire host of reasons why the prevalence of sexual harassment and sexual abuse is so high in the service industry.
 If you are a restaurant worker on the receiving end of abuse, assault or a hostile work environment, make sure you read our special report on sexual misconduct in the service industry.

 Were you sexually assaulted?
 We can’t guarantee that we can successfully sue the person committing the assault.
 The best justice for the rapist is often the criminal justice system.
 We may be able to sue the premises where the assault took place or the person who employed the rapist if there is a tie to the criminal behavior.

 *Note this story is based on the complaint filed in court.
-Brennan's of Houston has not yet been to court.
+Brennan's of Houston settled with no findings of guilt or other responsibility.